creditkarma/thrift-typescript/README.md

 }
 ```

 The `Client` is pretty straight forward.
 You create a `Client` instance and you can call service methods on it.
 The inner-workings of the `Processor` aren't something consumers need to concern themselves with.
 The more interesting bit is `IHandler`.
 This is the interface that service teams need to implement in order to meet the promises of their service contract.
-Create an object that satisfies `<service-name>.IHander` and pass it to `<service-name>.Processor` and everything else is handled for you.
+Create an object that satisfies `<service-name>.IHander` and pass it to the construction of `<service-name>.Processor` and everything else is handled for you.

-##### Sending Data Over the Wire
+#### Sending Data Over the Wire

 When it comes to struct-like data types (struct, union and exception) usually you don't need to know much more than what data types are generated.
 However, in addition to the generated interface/union/class the code generator also creates a companion object that knows how to send the given object over the wire.

-Looking back at the `User` object from our struct example, in addition to the interface, the codegenerator creates a codec object like this:
+Looking back at the `User` object from our struct example, in addition to the interface, the code generator creates a codec object like this:

 ```typescript
 export const UserCodec: thrift.IStructCodec<User> {